CheckBoxStudio/CheckBoxStudio.github.io/ReadMe.md

-# CheckBoxStudio.github.io
+# CheckBoxStudio - Interest Group for Doers

-CheckBoxStudio - Home
+This is the home page of CheckBoxStudio.